pingidentity/pingone-verify-mobile-sdk-ios/README.md

 The PingOne Verify iOS SDK relies on XCFramework components.
 You'll need to add these to Xcode for use by your application.

-1. Drag and drop the following components from the `SDK` folder to the section `Frameworks`, `Libraries`, and `Embedded Content` in Xcode:
+1. Drag and drop the following components from the `SDK/Verify` folder to the section `Frameworks`, `Libraries`, and `Embedded Content` in Xcode:

     * PingOneVerify.xcframework